 Here are some tips on how to negotiate an offer:

-- In a Buyer’s Market— It is imperative you speak with your realtor and competitively price your home.
+- Buyer’s Market— It is imperative you speak with your realtor and competitively price your home.
 You may have to reduce your price after a reasonable amount of time if you are not receiving any offers.
 Consider a counter-offer, you don’t want to risk the buyer walking away from their offer or negotiation.
-Take some time to review a buyer’s offer and terms with your agent.
+Take some time to review a buyer’s offer and terms with your Realtor.

-- In a Seller’s Market—Properties sell fast in a seller’s market.
+- Seller’s Market—Properties sell fast in a seller’s market.
 You may receive multiple offers.
 If this happens it may be tempting to go with the highest bidder.
 However, remember to consider both the price and the terms when accepting a buyer’s offer.
-Also consider removing offers that include a “home-sale” contingency from the buyers.
+Also consider removing offers that include a “home-sale” contingency from the buyers. =

-When you receive an offer, we recommend you speak with your realtor about the appropriateness of the offer, your goals, priorities, and how they would advise you to proceed.
+When you receive an offer, we recommend you speak with your Realtor about the appropriateness of the offer, your goals, priorities, and how they would advise you to proceed.

-Step 6: Make it to the closing day
+Step 6: From contract to closing day

 Once you’ve accepted an offer, your main goal is to help move the process from contract to closing.
 Since you’re already familiar with what goes on from the buyer’s point of view from when you purchased the home, experiencing it from the seller’s side may feel like a breeze!